 Summary : Antarctica at its most accessible!
 Maximize your time in Antarctica and skip the Drake Passage on this ‘Fly/Fly’ voyage to the icy continent’s picturesque west coast of the Antarctic Peninsula.
-Witness mountains disgorging glaciers to the sea; photograph glistening icebergs, look out for humpback and minke whales feasting on krill; see penguins feeding their chicks—it all awaits you!
+Meet penguins in person, aim to step foot on the White Continent, and hear the crackle of sea ice on this epic otherworldly adventure!
+Exploring the modern traveler’s final frontier, you’ll discover the iconic sights and sounds that make Antarctica one of the Earth’s most pristine, unforgettable, and coveted destinations.

-Activities : Birding, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins, Antarctica Air-Cruise
+Activities : Birding, Hiking, Kayaking, Photography, Snorkeling, Triple/Quad Cabins, Antarctica Air-Cruise

 - Save up to 15% per person